 Support for your clients

 We can deliver our Renting Ready pre-tenancy training course to your clients or we can train you to deliver it.
 The course has been widely taken up by local authorities and other organisations supporting homeless people to access tenancies in the private and social sector.

 Crisis played a key role in the development of the HRA (see our No One Turned Away Campaign).
 To ensure the new legal duties have a real impact, we will be working in close partnership with five local authorities to effectively implement the HRA in the spirit intended.

-If you would like to discuss your approach to the Homelessness Reduction Act and its impact on your locality, please contact our Housing Team.
+If you would like to discuss your approach to the Homelessness Reduction Act and its impact on your locality, please contact our Best Practice Team.

 - Information and materials for clients on what the changes mean

 - HRA guide, process flowchart and letter template pack (National Practitioner Support Service https://npsservice.org.uk/resources/ )